Razz67/Testing/README.md

 # Testing

-This repo is for testing my projects
+This repo is for testing my projects and learning Git